ePages-de/epages-devportal/_posts/2020/2020-10-20-introdution-to-vscode.md

 ### Show command palette

 This is one of the most useful commands that I know.
-With this command, you can run an extension or even know the shortcuts of the extension.
+With this command, you can run an extension or figure out its shortcuts.

 * On Windows: `Ctrl + Alt + P`
 * On Mac: `⇧ + ⌘ + P`